 One of the major discoveries of the Mariner 10 mission was that Mercury possesses a global magnetic field, with dipole moment \approx 100 times weaker than that of Earth's [Alexeev et al., 2010; Anderson et al., 2011].
-The solar wind interaction with Mercury's largely dipolar magnetic field results in the formation of a smaller but more dynamic magnetosphere that is structurally similar to Earth's.
-Magnetic reconnection opens magnetic flux at Mercury's dayside magnetopause [Slavin et al., 2009; DiBraccio et al., 2013], which is then transported antisunward into the tail lobes.
-The northern and southern tail lobes contain sunward and antisunward magnetic fields, respectively; the central plasma sheet, which is a high plasma beta β (i.e., ratio of thermal pressure to magnetic pressure) region, divides the two lobes.
+The solar wind interaction with Mercury's largely dipolar magnetic field result in the formation of a smaller but more dynamic magnetosphere that is structurally similar to Earth's.
+Magnetic reconnection opens magnetic flux at Mercury's dayside magnetopause [Slavin et al., 2009; DiBraccio et al., 2013], which is then transported anti-sunward into the tail lobes.
+The northern and southern tail lobes contain sunward and anti-sunward magnetic field, respectively; the central plasma sheet, which is a high plasma beta β (i.e., ratio of thermal pressure to magnetic pressure) region, divides the two lobes.
 Embedded within the plasma sheet is Mercury's cross-tail current sheet with the cross-tail current flowing from dawn to dusk of the magnetotail.
 As the cross-tail current thins to spatial scale of an ion inertial length, magnetic reconnection can occur.

-In situ magnetic field and plasma measurements from MErcury Surface, Space ENvironment, GEochemistry, and Ranging (MESSENGER) have allowed large-scale statistical studies to be conducted to investigate the properties and dynamics of Mercury's cross-tail current sheet.
-Poh et al. [2017] identified a total of 319 current sheet crossings over 4 years of MESSENGER data and demonstrated that the time-averaged structure of Mercury's current sheet can be well represented by a Harris current sheet model [Harris, 1962].
-By fitting each current sheet crossing to the Harris current sheet model, they calculated an average current sheet thickness of $\approx 0.39 R{M}$, with a cross-tail current density of $\approx 92 \text{ nA/m}^2$.
+In situ magnetic field and plasma measurements from MESSENGER have allowed largescale statistical studies to be conducted to investigate the properties and dynamics of Mercury's cross-tail current sheet.
+Poh et al. [2017] identified a total of 319 current sheet crossings over 4 years of MESSENGER data, and demonstrated that the time-averaged structure of Mercury's current sheet can be well-represented by a Harris current sheet model [Harris, 1962].
+By fitting each current sheet crossing to the Harris current sheet model, they calculated an average current sheet thickness of $\approx 0.39 R_M$, with a cross-tail current density of $\approx 92 nA/m^2$.
 Note that studies of Earth's current sheet [e.g., Petrukovich et al., 2011] have demonstrated that embedded structures (i.e., current sheets with non-Harris-type profiles) are ubiquitous in the terrestrial current sheet.
-The question of whether Mercury's cross-tail current sheet is as highly structured on smaller spatial scales as Earth could not be answered until high time resolution and multipoint measurements become available at Mercury.
+The question of whether Mercury's cross-tail current sheet is as highly structured on smaller spatial scales as Earth could not be answered until high-time resolution and multi-point measurements become available at Mercury.

-Analysis of plasma measurements by Poh et al. [2017] also suggests that contributions from heavy ions and proton temperature anisotropy are important in maintaining stress balance with Mercury's central plasma sheet.
-Raines et al. [2013] and Gershman et al. [2014] investigated the ion properties of Mercury's plasma sheet and found significantly higher Na+ density in the premidnight region of the plasma sheet.
-The dawn-dusk asymmetry of Na + density in Mercury's plasma sheet is also observed in simulations by Delcourt [2013].
-They demonstrated that heavy ions (e.g., Na+, O+, and Ca+) of planetary origin can undergo a Speiser-type motion and accelerated preferentially into Mercury's duskside plasma sheet.
-It appears that Mercury is coupled to its nightside magnetotail through mass transport of heavy planetary ions, which results in the observed dawn-dusk asymmetry.
+Analysis of plasma measurements by Poh et al., [2017] also suggest that contributions from heavy ions and proton temperature anisotropy is important in maintaining stress balance with Mercury's central plasma sheet.
+Raines et al., [2013] and Gershman et al., [2014] investigated the ion properties of Mercury's plasma sheet and found significantly higher Na+ density in the pre-midnight region of the plasma sheet.
+The dawn-dusk asymmetry of Na+ density in Mercury's plasma sheet are also observed in simulations by Delcourt et al., [2013].
+They demonstrated that heavy ions (e.g., Na+, O+ and Ca+) of planetary origin can undergo a Speiser-type motion and accelerated preferentially into Mercury's dusk-side plasma sheet.
+It appears that Mercury is coupled to its night-side magnetotail through mass transport of heavy planetary ions, which results in the observed dawn-dusk asymmetry.
 Such coupling has been observed at other planetary magnetosphere (e.g., transport of ionospheric oxygen ions between Earth's ionosphere and plasma sheet).
 To understand the effect of this mass coupling process at Mercury, it is important that we characterize and investigate other cross-tail asymmetries in Mercury's magnetotail.